freedom-of-choice/.github/profile/README.md

 <pre>
-A person has freedom of choice in a situation only if (s)he has at least two options to choose from.
+An entity (human or machine) has freedom of choice in a situation only if (s)he has at least two options to choose from.
 </pre>